 The threat hunting landscape is constantly evolving.
 Learn the techniques, tactics, and tools needed to become a highly-effective threat hunter.

-If you’re in security and haven’t delved much into threats related to cryptocurrency, you may want to reconsider your position.
+If you’re in cyber security and haven’t delved much into cyber threats related to cryptocurrency, you may want to reconsider your position.
 Regardless of how you feel about its practicality or potential bubble status, cryptocurrency is worth understanding because it’s not going away anytime soon.
 And, a lack of formal regulations or rules in the space has helped foster a ‘wild west’ sort of chaos—both for good and for bad.